xiliumcodedev/wp_easystatic/readme.txt

 == Description ==

 WP Easystatic makes dynamic page to a static HTML file with just one click.
-In one click, it scan all the pages/posts, copy the content, and generate HTML file.
-This plugin has settings to optimize and minify the html, styles, and scripts for additional loading speed performance.
+It scans all the pages/posts, copy the content, and generate HTML file.
+This plugin has settings to optimize and minify the html, styles, and scripts for additional load speed performance.

 Major features in WP Easystatic include: